danluu/post-mortems/README.md

 [CCP Games](http://community.eveonline.com/news/dev-blogs/about-the-boot.ini-issue/) A typo and a name conflict caused the installer to sometimes delete the *boot.ini* file on installation of an expansion for *EVE Online* - with [consequences.](https://www.youtube.com/watch?v=msXRFJ2ar_E)

+[GitHub](https://blog.github.com/2018-10-30-oct21-post-incident-analysis/) A 43 second network partition during maintenance caused MySQL master failover, but the new master didn't have several seconds of writes propogated to it because of cross-continent latency.
+24+ hours of restoration work to maintain data integrity.

 [GoCardless](https://gocardless.com/blog/zero-downtime-postgres-migrations-the-hard-parts/).
 All queries on a critical PostgreSQL table were blocked by the combination of an extremely fast database migration and a long-running read query, causing 15 seconds of downtime.

 [Google](https://status.cloud.google.com/incident/compute/17003#5660850647990272).
 Many changes to a rarely modified load balancer were applied through a very slow code path.
 This froze all public addressing changes for ~2 hours.